python-websockets/websockets/docs/topics/authentication.rst

    Letting the browser perform HTTP Basic Auth is a nice idea in theory.

-   In practice it doesn't work due to poor support in browsers.
+   In practice it doesn't work due to browser support limitations:

-   As of May 2021:

-   * Chrome 90 behaves as expected.
+   * Chrome behaves as expected.

-   * Firefox 88 caches credentials too aggressively.
+   * Firefox caches credentials too aggressively.

      When connecting again to the same server with new credentials, it reuses the old credentials, which may be expired, resulting in an HTTP 401.
 Then